The Benefit of a Workplace Fraternization Policy

 Workplace horror stories abound of dating couples screaming at each other, arguing in the middle of the break room, and throwing staplers at each other.

 Managers Who Date Employees

 Managers who are dating or romantically involved with a subordinate is never a good idea.
 It's not good for the company, the manager, the employee, or the employee's coworkers.
-Bad news all around.
-And this holds true for employees who date managers in another department.
+It's bad news all around.
+And this holds for employees who date managers in another department.
 The relationship, or frequently former relationship, limits how you as a manager can promote, or utilize the talents of, a subordinate.
 Either sparks of favoritism will fly, or you'll go the other direction and purposely not promote an employee who deserves it to avoid showing favoritism.

 Also, consider for a moment how it would look during a discrimination lawsuit if you fired an employee who you had an affair with.
 There's also the matter of having to deal with a sexual harassment suit for an affair that began as a consensual relationship but spirals down to a question of non-consent.

 One California court even decided that a boss-reporting staff member relationship amounted to sexual harassment for the employee's coworkers.

 Beyond the Law, Dating at Work Complicates Things

 Beyond the issue of two consenting single adults, there is also the issue of extramarital affairs in the workplace.
 These situations can have a severely negative impact on the affected family members, disapproving coworkers, and the discomfort that inevitably ensues at employee gatherings and events.

 These are the big-ticket issues, and they do not even take into consideration the day-to-day nonsense of stolen kisses, giggling in meetings, inappropriate touching, and time wasted instant messaging romantic emojis.